andogy/MCH/English/Helps/agreement/README.md

 ## - translation -

-"zhuaidadaya" translated all github page and MCH texts<br>
+"zhuaidadaya" translated all about MCH texts<br>
 if have any error,please contack to (Wechat)zhuaidadaya or (QQ)1501917367<br>
 thanks for you<br>